scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

 To render the documentation on your own machine (macOS or Linux):

 #.
 Install `Sphinx`_ or ensure that your installation is up to date.
+For example, if you're using the Anaconda distribution of Python, enter in a terminal window ``conda install sphinx`` or ``conda update sphinx``.
 #.
 In a terminal window, browse to the ``scipy/doc`` directory.
 Note the
    presence of the file ``Makefile``.
 #.
 If this is your first time building the docs, execute ``git submodule